All Beth Quinn Designs. Check her inspirational charms, too! I love her work!

 South African Disas from Dave Parkinson for disa plants.

-2. On first template, cut out large circles and V-shaped notches with craft knife.
+I like the colors and patterns in this bedroom.2.
+On first template, cut out large circles and V-shaped notches with craft knife.
 On second template, cut out leaves with craft knife, and use Japanese hole punch (with attachments for different-size perforations) to punch graduated dots.

 3. Remove templates, and discard; the waterproof paper will serve as the stencils.